how do turtles sleep? turtlevoice

 baby turtles sleep a lot:

 Yes, baby turtles sleep a lot.
-Newborn turtles can sleep up to 18 hours per day!
-They need all the rest they can get, because during their first few months of life they will be growing very quickly.
+Newborn turtles can sleep for up to 18 hours per day!
+They need all the rest they can get because, during their first few months of life, they will be growing very quickly.

 turtles sleep outside the water:

-Yes, turtles can sleep outside the water.
+Yes, turtles can sleep outside of the water.
 They do so by retracting their heads and limbs into their shells and slowing their heart rates to a state of torpor.
-This allows them to save energy while they are resting.
+This allows them to conserve energy while they are resting.

 turtles need darkness to sleep: